GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-2/jonah-2.englishNatural.md

-And I with a voice of thanksgiving, I will sacrifice to you; what I have vowed I will pay; salvation belongs to He-Who-Is.
+And I with a voice of thanksgiving, I will sacrifice to you; what I have vowed I will pay; salvation belongs to He-Who-Is (YHWH).

-And He-Who-Is spoke to the fish, and he vomited Dove (Jonah) to the dry-ground.
+And He-Who-Is (YHWH) spoke to the fish, and he vomited Dove (Jonah) to the dry-ground.